cagov/API/README.md

 # FunctionApps
 Used to develop Function As A Service Apps in support of Alpha.CA.gov.

+## Deployment

+- The api.alpha.ca.gov domain is used to point at the ```FA-GO-ALPH-D-002``` Azure FAAS
+- Code changes checked into master are also automatically deployed to ```FA-GO-ALPH-D-001``` Azure FAAS automatically but there is no subdomain in use there

 # Setup
 ## Install "Azure Functions" Extention